MicrosoftDocs/sdk-api/sdk-api-src/content/http/ne-http-http_503_response_verbosity.md

 ### -field Http503ResponseVerbosityLimited

 The HTTP Server API sends a 503 response with a "Service Unavailable" reason phrase.
+The HTTP Server closes the TCP connection after sending the response, so the client has to re-connect.

 ### -field Http503ResponseVerbosityFull

 The HTTP Server API sends a 503 response with a detailed reason phrase.
+The HTTP Server closes the TCP connection after sending the response, so the client has to re-connect.

 ## -remarks